dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 First, let's try to understand what we mean by "Hypothesis".
 This kind of a general term to refer to a "claim" or a premise.
 We perform tests to check the "Hypothesis" hence the name "hypothesis testing".
 Now, this might seem ambiguous because of how general the definition is.
 That is an unfortunate consequence of trying to avoid attaching a concept to a specific example.
 Sometimes the concept seems way too abstract.

+#### Null hypothesis:

-**Null hypothesis:** This is denoted as $H_0$.
+This is denoted as $H_0$.
 This is the accepted value (for now) for a parameter.
 Again, we are ambiguous about what we mean by a "parameter".
 Again, the reason is we want it to be general.
 The parameter can be a mean or a proportion or predicted coefficients of the regression model.....

+#### Alternative hypothesis:
-**Alternative hypothesis:** This is denoted as $H_a$.
+This is denoted as $H_a$

 There are two possible outcomes from hypothesis testing: